 Pre-market trading exists because markets are global and events do not stop when the NYSE closes.
 Earnings reports released at 7:00 AM, European economic data, overnight geopolitical events, and pre-market analyst upgrades all create price dislocations that traders can capitalize on before most market participants are even awake.

 However, pre-market trading comes with unique challenges: lower liquidity, wider bid-ask spreads, higher volatility, and the potential for price gaps at the open.
 Understanding these dynamics is essential for trading this session profitably.
+If you are new to the session, treat this as an educational framework rather than a recommendation to trade every gap.

 Pre-Market Trading Hours